webshotarchive/docs/blog/2025-07-11-to-have-screenshot/index.md

 ```

 Webshot Archive automatically uploads files from your `outputDir` to the centralized archive, preserving your existing workflow while adding the benefits of centralized storage and team collaboration.

+**Key Advantages:**

+- **No Timing Issues**: Screenshots are captured when tests run, regardless of where
+- **No Manual Steps**: Developers don't need to remember to run special commands
+- **No Pipeline Commits**: CI can capture screenshots without creating Git commits
+- **Consistent Baselines**: All team members see the same screenshot state

 ## Cost and Maintenance